jsheridanwells/JeremyWells.Io/_posts/2020-05-15-a-dive-into-d3.md

 ## Conclusion

 And with the above function, you've got an SVG that dynamically reacts to different data sets that are sent to it.
 By manipulating SVG elements, setting scales, and leveraging some of D3's extensive functions for manipulating and rendering data, you can see the level of detail that can be applied to creating visualizations with raw data.
+From going through the steps of seting up a line chart - setting the rendering area, declaring scales, mapping XY coordinates to our data, then specifying the elements to add according to the data - we get a sense of the process of setting up a D3 visualization that we can experiment with further, as well as study the thousands of other impressive D3 data illustration and creative coding that are out there.